aplteam/Tatin/docs/FirstStepsWithTatin.md

 `]tatin.ListPackages` will return a list with _all_ packages available in the given Registry, aggregated by major version number.
 Now that can be a pretty long list.
 It might therefore be a good idea to tell something about what you are looking for in order to make the server shrink the list.

-* If you happen to know the group name you may specify `-group=whatever`: then only packages of the group "whatever" are listed
+* If you happen to know the group name, you may specify `-group=whatever`: then only packages of the group "whatever" are listed
 * Every package is tagged with keywords

   You may specify one or more tags, for example `-tag=smtp,email`